mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 </EhBackground>
 ```

-This is the resulting code for small simple click dummy.
+This is the resulting code for a small and simple click dummy.
 It uses
 [ember-truth-helpers](https://github.com/jmurphyau/ember-truth-helpers), which
 allows us to apply some logic directly in the templates.